apache/flink/docs/release-notes/flink-1.11.md

 The Kafka 0.8 and 0.9 connectors are no longer under active development and were removed.

 #### Dropped Elasticsearch 2.x connector ([FLINK-16046](https://issues.apache.org/jira/browse/FLINK-16046))
-The Elasticsearch 2 connector is no longer under active development and were removed.
+The Elasticsearch 2 connector is no longer under active development and was removed.
 Prior version of these connectors will continue to work with Flink.

 #### Removal of deprecated `KafkaPartitioner` ([FLINK-15862](https://issues.apache.org/jira/browse/FLINK-15862))